azdavis/millet/docs/errors.md

 The error message contains information about the type of the hole given the surrounding context.
 For instance, in the above example, the hole is reported to have type `bool` because it is being used as the condition to an `if` expression.

-To fix, replace the hole with an real expression of the correct type.
+To fix, replace the hole with a real expression of the correct type.

 ## 5028